Use case

 Better succession decisions

-The team can make staffing, compensation, and coaching calls with the actual fragility map in view.
+The team can make staffing, compensation, and coaching calls with the actual ownership map in view.

 Go deeper

-These pages help you read the same ownership risk from adjacent angles.
+These pages help you read the same ownership concentration from adjacent angles.

 Use them when the concentration problem overlaps with people strain or repo-level technical drag.